Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same memory bandwidth, so in theory they should perform the same. (explain)

-Texel RateThe GeForce 840M should be quite a bit (approximately 44%) faster with regards to AF than the Radeon R7 M260. (explain)
+Texel RateThe GeForce 840M will be a lot (approximately 44%) better at texture filtering than the Radeon R7 M260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison